 Personal support whenever you need it

-These ancillary specialist therapies are only provided if recommended by your personal nurse advisor and only for a limited time.
+These extra specialist therapies are only provided if recommended by your personal RedArc nurse and are limited to one type.

-Helping Hand is currently only available to new Royal London Life assureds and their children.
+Helping Hand is currently only available to new Royal London Lives Assured (since April 2014) and their partner/spouse and children.
 The service can be amended or withdrawn at any time.

 Hello there, my name is Mark Roberts.
 I was an advisor for almost 20 years based in the North of England.